nactio/nact/README.md

   * Actors are asynchronous by design and closely adhere to the principles enumerated in the [reactive manifesto](https://www.reactivemanifesto.org/)
   * Actors deal well with both stateful and stateless designs, so creating a smart cache, an in-memory event store or a stateful worker is just as easy as creating a stateless repository layer without increasing infrastructural complexity.

+> Note: While network transparency and clustering are planned features of the framework,
+> they have not been implemented yet.

 # The basics

 ## Getting Started